 - Ardh Kumbh – Ardh translates to half and hence it is known as half Kumbh mela.
 It is held every 6 months in India only at Haridwar and Prayagraj.

 - Magh Kumbh – Magh Kumbh mela is also known as the Mini Kumbh mela.
-It is held annually in the month of Hindu month Magh (January/February according to the Gregorian calenders).
+It is held annually in the month of Hindu month Magh (January/February according to the Gregorian calendars).
 This mela is only celebrated in Prayagraj.

-Dates for Kumbh mela
+Dates for Kumbh Mela

-The dates for the Kumbh mela are calculated in advance.
+The dates for the Kumbh Mela are calculated in advance.
 They are set according to a special combination of zodiacal positions of Brhaspati (Jupiter), Surya (Sun), and Chandra (Moon).

 Rituals involved in Kumbh Mela